unknownbulgarian/Street-Date-Web/street/README.md

 There was one thing I never understood, why nobody did this thing online.

+## For Nerds 🤓

+For a smoother experience, I used logic on the client side most of the time.

+So basically lets say I got the addLike function to increase the total likes of the posts, I would have to pull up the back end to get the likes for the targeted posts

+But why should I get every single like again?
+Instead, I first render everything on the client with client-side functions, so if someone likes it, it will call the addLocalLike function, so that way I don't need to pull all the likes again on the back end.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.